BTW-Community/BTW-Public/README.md

 The Community Edition team would like to express its gratitude to all the people that have kept this community alive all these years:
 - **FlowerChild**, for making BTW
-- **Dawnraider**, for spreadheading the Community Edition effort
+- **Dawnraider**, for spearheading the Community Edition effort
 - **Sargunster**, for keeping the forums and wiki online all these years
 - **Sarudak**, for moderating the forums
 - **Zhil**, for organizing the extended community and creating many of the build tools for CE
+- **Arminias**, for contributing architectural upgrades such as moving to fabric
+- **Hiracho**, for contributing significant work on design, features, and bugfixes

 As well as a thanks the following people who have contributed time and effort to the community edition:
-- Hiracho
 - yany
 - IssaMe
 - rockoutwill